 Vintage Sheaffer Clear School Cartridge Fountain Pen

 In the 50s, they cost about a dollar, and a pack of five ink cartridges cost 49 cents.
-They were more reliable than the early day ballpoint pens, which had a nasty habit of clogging and either refusing to write or often produced thick, ugly blobs of ink.
+They were more reliable than the early-day ballpoint pens, which had a nasty habit of clogging and either refusing to write or often producing thick, ugly blobs of ink.
 Nowadays we think of ballpoints as always writing without a problem and the refills lasting for ages, but that was not the case in the 1950s.

 I converted my small collection of Sheaffer School Pens to eyedroppers because the barrel holds a ton of ink.
 They are lightweight and slim to hold, which allows me to write for extended periods without writing fatigue.